Agitatra/FindClass/README.md

 The meaning of positional parameters change with the Commands provided.
 - As long as neither "-jarfilter", "-packagefilter" nor "-classfilter" commands are specified and only one positional parameter is given, the positional parameter is regarded as a class specification, identical to being preceded by a "-classfilter" command.
-- If no command but two positional parameters are provided, the first specifes a starting point within the file system, and the second the class filter.
+- If no command but only positional parameters are provided, all the parameters before the last specify starting points within the file system, and the last the class filter.
 - All positional parameters behind a command ("-jarfilter", "-packagefilter" or "-classfilter") are filter specifications for their preceding commands, either until another command or all parameters are exhausted.

 ### Examples